quietfanatic/verdant-fang/log.md

   turning out surprisingly difficult, but I'll probably be able to do it in time.
 After that, it's just packaging and playtesting.
 If I have time left over, final boss fight?
+#####2024-02-26 M
+- Starting today, I forgot to write my work in this log, so this and everything below will be written in the future by looking at my commit history (2024-03-09 S).
+- Filled out README.md with a bunch of stuff.
+- Added Tunnel room.
+- Adjusted menus and added some more miscellaneous text.
+- Figured out how to do deployment with butler, and did initial deploy for linux, windows, and source code.
+- In response to playtesting, made lizard monsters much easier.
+- Planned work for tomorrow: Knock off remaining todos and maybe implement actual boss fight?
+#####2024-02-27 T
+- A bunch of random bufixes and small todos, some of which were found by playtesting.
+- Some art improvements regarding clothes and accessories during cutscenes.
+- Make indigo shoot projectiles, they don't do anything yet though.
+- Planned work for tomorrow: Finish boss fight and final adjustments, leaving one extra day to put out last-minute fires.
+#####2024-02-28 W
+- Implement actual boss fight!
+You have to stab all the bubbles to advance to the next phase.
+Indigo will dodge if you get too close.
+- Made it so it actually looks like Indigo is using magic on you during capture cutscenes.
+- Added some final sound effects.
+It was too rainy to record in my room so I borrowed a relative's basement.
+- Made game aware of when you're doing "hardcore" aka "deathless" aka "super" mode.
+- A whole bunch more fixes and adjustments.
+####2024-02-29 H
+- The final day!
+- Made Indigo's projectiles curve when moving, leading to a much more interesting and difficult fight.
+Also fixed them getting stuck in the corner.
+- In response to playtesting, made the bugs much more accurate with their spitting and made it more obvious when you (and Indigo) are poisoned by tinting your body purple (green for Indigo because she's already purple).
+- More last-minute fixes
+- Final deployment and submission!
+About 2.5 hours before the deadline.
+  Hope you enjoy!